 Leave your benefit in the Political Office-Bearers Pension Fund (i.e. become a Deferred Beneficiary of the Fund)

-You may choose to become a Deferred Beneficiary of the Fund.
+You may wish to continue as a Deferred Beneficiary of the Fund.
 In this case:

-- You will leave your benefit in the Political Office-Bearers Pension Fund to earn investment returns until your retirement (from age 50 onwards).
-However, you cannot access your benefits before age 50 (except if you qualify for ill-health early retirement).
+- You will leave your benefit in the Political Office-Bearers Pension Fund to earn investment returns.

-- When you retire (from age 50 onwards), the benefit will be treated as a retirement benefit – you will be able to take up to one-third as a cash lump sum, subject to tax.
+- When you reach age 50, you can choose to take your Fund Credit in the form of a retirement benefit – you will be able to take up to one-third as a cash lump sum, subject to tax, and you must use the rest to buy a pension annuity for yourself.

 - The main advantage of this option is that your costs are likely to be much lower.
 There is no commission.
 The investment management fees are at the level that the Fund has negotiated for all its investments, and therefore you will benefit from the economies of scale that the Fund has been able to achieve, instead of most likely paying higher fees associated with 'retail' savings options such as Preservation Funds.